 All children and young people are seen and treated as individuals, especially with their learning and academic lives.
 Each child and young person will have their individual needs and strengths identified.
 These needs will be supported, and strengths built upon throughout their educational sessions and SEN Tuition in Dorset.
-We also specialise in Dyslexia maths.
+We also specialise in Dyslexia maths and spelling tutoring.

 All children in mainstream education are viewed as capable of learning and attaining with no exception.
 Each child will be supported to learn in a way that facilitates their cognitive processes and unlocks their educational potential.

 We will always support children and young people to gain and maintain a positive relationship with learning, thus increasing confidence and self-efficacy through SEN tuition and special educational needs tuition.

 A child and young person’s academic self-worth, self-esteem and confidence are equally important as their learning and academic attainment.

 Children and young people will be supported to be age-appropriately independent with their learning and educational development.

 There are no judgements regarding a child and young person’s place of education or educational history (e.g. homeschooled, state/privately educated, expelled, excluded, diagnosed educational difficulty, mental health diagnosis, dyslexia, dyscalculia).
-All children, young people and their families are valued and respected equally when undertaking SEN tuition and dyslexia maths help.
+All children, young people and their families are valued and respected equally when undertaking SEN tuition, spelling tutoring and dyslexia maths help.